noemiefedon/RELAY/README.md

 3. Change the settings and run one of the files used to test RELAY: run_repair_in_plane.py, run_repair_out_of_plane.py or run_repair.py.

-Refer to the documentation for more detail.
+Refer to the documentation for more details.
 --------------------------------------------------------------------------
 Folder Structure